Ransomware persists even as high-profile attacks have slowed

 Yet six months after Biden's admonitions to Putin, it’s hard to tell whether hackers have eased up because of U.S. pressure.
 Smaller-scale attacks continue, with ransomware criminals continuing to operate from Russia with seeming impunity.
 Administration officials have given conflicting assessments about whether Russia's behavior has changed since last summer.
 Further complicating matters, ransomware is no longer at the top of the U.S.-Russia agenda, with Washington focused on dissuading Putin from invading Ukraine.

-The White House said it was determined to “fight all ransomware” through its various tools but that the government’s response depends on the severity of the attack.
+The White House said in a statement that it was determined to “fight all ransomware” through its various tools but that the government’s response depends on the severity of the attack.

 “There are some that are law enforcement matters and others that are high impact, disruptive ransomware activity posing a direct national security threat that require other measures,” the White House statement said.